kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 ### §21.219   Transferability.

 Class I provisional airworthiness certificates are not transferable.
-Class II provisional airworthiness certificates may be transferred to an air carrier eligible to apply for a certificate under §21.213(b).
+Class II provisional airworthiness certificates may be transferred to an air carrier eligible to apply for a certificate under [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.213   Eligibility.|§21.213]](b).

 ### §21.221   Class I provisional airworthiness certificates.

-\(a\) Except as provided in §21.225, an applicant is entitled to a Class I provisional airworthiness certificate for an aircraft for which a Class I provisional type certificate has been issued if—
+\(a\) Except as provided in [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.225   Provisional airworthiness certificates corresponding with provisional amendments to type certificates.|§21.225]], an applicant is entitled to a Class I provisional airworthiness certificate for an aircraft for which a Class I provisional type certificate has been issued if—

-\(1\) He meets the eligibility requirements of §21.213 and he complies with this section; and
+\(1\) He meets the eligibility requirements of [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.213   Eligibility.|§21.213]] and he complies with this section; and

-\(2\) The FAA finds that there is no feature, characteristic or condition of the aircraft that would make the aircraft unsafe when operated in accordance with the limitations established in §§21.81(e) and 91.317 of this subchapter.
+\(2\) The FAA finds that there is no feature, characteristic or condition of the aircraft that would make the aircraft unsafe when operated in accordance with the limitations established in §[[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.81   Requirements for issue and amendment of Class I provisional type certificates.|§21.81]](e) and 91.317 of this subchapter.

 \(b\) The manufacturer must hold a provisional type certificate for the aircraft.